berkecemoktem/ComputerGraphics-TransformationMatrices/README.md

 # ComputerGraphics-TransformationMatrices
-The project aims to provide a fundamental understanding of 3D transformations and how they apply to simulating the movement and orientation of a drone in a virtual environment.
+The project aims to provide a fundamental understanding of 3D transformations and how they apply to simulating the movement and orientation of a drone using JavaScript.

 ![drone_project_javascript](https://github.com/berkecemoktem/ComputerGraphics-TransformationMatrices/assets/75270752/3715c15b-3787-4b5e-8bfb-f69661ca3b67)